October 27, 2012

 What's The Feature

 You'll be paired against other accounts at your level range and you'll be at an even footing with other low level accounts(until level 20).
 If you pair up with a high level friend, you'll also pair up with other players doing the samething.
-There's even a tutorial tab under the big red PLAY button on the main menu that guides you to understand the basic gameplay and mechanics of the game.
+There's also a tutorial tab under the big red PLAY button on the main menu that guides you to understand the basic gameplay and mechanics of the League of Legends.

-You can also spectate a live game that your friends are playing in the friends list and shows the current status of both teams in that specific match.
+You can also spectate a live game that your friends are playing in the friends list and while spectating, the client shows the current status of both teams.
 You can see the gold advantages and have vision of everyone's champion.
-Not only that you can "go back in time" in the spectate mode and see what happened previously.
-To counter cheating there is a 3 minute delay so friends don't hop on the spectate feature and tell everyone what the enemy is doing.
+You can also "go back in time" in the spectate mode and see what happened previously.
+To counter "spectate cheating" there's a 3 minute delay so friends don't hop on the spectate feature and tell everyone what the enemy is doing.

-User interface is minimalistic with the option to turn off the wall that blocks the lower screen so that you can get as much information as possible visually during the match.
+In the client, you can learn what spells a champion uses with their pro/cons in their Champion profile.
+There's also information on how to play and beat that specific champion.
+User interface is minimalist with the option to turn off the wall that blocks the lower screen so that you can get as much information as possible visually during the match.

-Currently, League of Legends has four maps available to play which cater to all types of gamers.
-Those who want something short can play Dominion, a capture the flag type of game.
-There is also ARAM (All Random All Mid) map where players can dish it out in one lane and a 3v3 map where the map is much smaller making gameplay much shorter while retaining a somewhat competitive community.
-Then there is the standard 5v5 map where all balance changes are focused heavily on and the most popular.
+At the time of writing, League of Legends has four maps available to play which cater to all types of gamers.
+Those who want something short and different can play Dominion, a capture the base type of game.
+There is also ARAM (All Random All Mid) map where players can dish it out in one lane and a smaller 3v3 map where gameplay expereince is a lot quicker.
+Finally, there is the standard 5v5 map where all balance changes are focused heavily on and the most popular.

-DOTA 2 also offers a replay system which allows anyone to look up your exact name and a list of games will be shown.
-You can also watch live games from strangers under the [WATCH] tab or spectate your friends in the friends menu.
+Dota 2 also offers a fantastic replay system which allows anyone to look up your exact name and a list of games will be shown.
+You can also watch live games from strangers under the WATCH tab or spectate your friends in the friends menu.

 Valve is also heavily supporting competitive tournaments by allowing players to spectate all matches of that specific tournament for a small price.